NASA X-57 Maxwell: X-57 Maxwell

 Built by Xperimental, the cruise-optimized wing load testing was completed by September 2019, to ±120% of design load limit, verifying free movement of control surfaces and vibration testing for flutter predictions.

 After motor ground runs, ESAero was to deliver the Mod 2 X-plane with electric motors replacing the original piston engines to NASA Armstrong Flight Research Center in California on the first week of October.

 ESAero delivered it on October 2, 2019.

 At that time, systems ground tests were to start by the end of 2019, and flight tests were planned to begin in the third quarter of 2020.

 By February 2021, NASA was to start Mod 2 high-voltage functional ground testing at the Armstrong Flight Research Center in Edwards, California, toward taxi tests and first flight.

-In June 2023, the program was cancelled due to safety problems discovered with the propulsion system that were not solvable within the allocated budget and time for the program.
+In June 2023, the program was canceled due to safety problems discovered with the propulsion system that were not solvable within the allocated budget and time for the program.
 The program had been started on the assumption that the existing electric propulsion technology was mature enough for safe flight, but that turned out to not be the case.